Liqwid-Labs/agora/docs/tech-design/proposals.md

 #### Draft phase

-During the draft phase, the proposal script has been minted.
+During the draft phase, the proposal script has been created.
 At this stage, only votes in favor of co-signing the draft are counted.
 For the proposal to transition to the voting phase, a threshold of GT will have to be staked backing the proposal.
 This threshold will be determined on a per-system basis and could itself be a 'governable' parameter.

 #### Voting phase